sakshimaan/HealthCare/README.md

 **For Person:-**

-I’ve usedPostmanfor checking endpoint responses.
+I’ve used Postman https://www.postman.com/ for checking endpoint responses.

 Get endpoint for getting person details consists of options :-
 - get all details
 - get details by first name